whatyouhide/elixir-love-at-first-sip/slides.md

 ???

-It's much easier to see the homoiconicity in Lisp because pretty much every complex data is just a list (code *and* representation).
-In Elixir, the syntax does not reflect this property.
+This will be familiar to Lispers because the syntax reflects this property.

 ---